AberystwythSystemsBiology/dimedbpy/README.md

 # dimedbpy: Python wrapper for DIMEdb's REST API

-dimedbyp provides a way to interact with the DIMEdb web service in Python.
+dimedbpy provides a way to interact with the DIMEdb web service in Python.
 It provides metabolite queries by name, structure, and adduct information.

 Here's a quick example, showing how to retrieve metabolites by id (InChIKey):